How Washington Mystics Point Guard Natasha Cloud Became the WNBA’s Unofficial Minister of Social Justice

 The league relented, and the two-day work stoppage culminated in what became the lasting image of the 2020 WNBA season: the Mystics and three other teams linking arms and kneeling together on the court, a searing show of unity before the official lockout announcement.

 Cloud looked for other ways to assert influence during the year off.
 At home in Philadelphia, she partnered with Malcolm Jenkins of the Eagles to begin talks with the city’s law enforcement about civilian oversight of the agency.
 And as the presidential election approached, she enlisted in various acts of resistance.
-After seeing tweets about a Florida woman arrested for allegedly striking a women for trump sign and then providing a false name to police, Cloud found out how to pay her $500 bond and bailed her out.
+After seeing tweets about a Florida woman arrested for allegedly striking a “Women for Trump” sign and then providing a false name to police, Cloud found out how to pay her $500 bond and bailed her out.
 “Go live your life, sis,” she declared on Twitter.

 “We had to call Natasha.
 She technically wasn’t on the team at that moment.
 But we’re talking about a huge vocal and emotional leader for us.”